elastic/examples/README.md

 This docker-based stack is compose with these components:

-- simple ruby application
+- simple ruby application (rack webserver)
 - elasticsearch as a single node
-- logs shipper
+- filebeat (logs shiper)
 - kibana

 > Hum...
 I have to just run `make start` ?